-(a) He shall employ all employees of the house on recommendations of the employment committee, by and with the consent of the speaker and may remove them subject to the approval of the employment committee, by and with the consent of the speaker: Provided, however, That the wives of members of the house of representatives and senate shall not be eligible for employment in the house: And provided further, That no one who has reached the age of seventy shall be employed in the house.
+(a) The chief clerk shall employ all employees of the house on recommendations of the employment committee, by and with the consent of the speaker and may remove them subject to the approval of the employment committee, by and with the consent of the speaker: Provided, however, That the spouse of members of the house of representatives and senate shall not be eligible for employment in the house: And provided further, That no one who has reached the age of seventy shall be employed in the house.

-(b) He shall see that the journal is kept properly, and have general supervision over all clerks and employees not under the supervision of the sergeant at arms.
+(b) The chief clerk shall see that the journal is kept properly, and have general supervision over all clerks and employees not under the supervision of the sergeant at arms.

-(c) Under the direction of the presiding officer, he shall perform all other duties pertaining to his office as clerk and shall be responsible for the official acts of his assistants.
+(c) Under the direction of the presiding officer, the chief clerk shall perform all other duties pertaining to the office of clerk and shall be responsible for the official acts of any assistants.

-(d) The assistant chief clerk shall exercise the duties, powers and prerogatives of the chief clerk in the event of his death, illness or inability to act.
+(d) The assistant chief clerk shall exercise the duties, powers and prerogatives of the chief clerk in the event of the chief clerk's death, illness or inability to act.